ravenscroftj/joplin-hypothesis/README.md

 3. Enter your Hypothesis Username and the name of the Notebook to import your annotations into.
 4. Customise the feed poll frequency if desired.

+**note: the plugin will not work if you leave the user empty or set it to 'test'**

 ## Usage

 Once configured the plugin will poll hypothes.is every few minutes (15 by default but configurable in the options menu) and check for new annotations.